dannyrojo/YoutubeRead/README.md

 2. Set environment key:
     - In the terminal where you are running the scripts or app.py "export openaikey=YOURKEYHERE"

--   **Running the Python Scripts**
+-   **Install the Dependencies**

 1. Clone this repository:
     - git clone https://github.com/dannyrojo/YoutubeRead.git

 2. Install the dependencies:
+    - Navigate to "YoutubeRead/backend/"
-    - Navigate to the backend folder (and create a virtual environment if you want with "python3 -m venv nameofvenv")
+    - (optional) create a virtual environment if you want with "python3 -m venv nameofvenv"
     - pip install -r requirements.txt

-3. Run the test_scripts
+3. ~~Run the test_scripts ~~
-    - Navigate to the test_scripts folder, these are fully functioning with either a single video or a whole playlist.
+    - ~~Navigate to the test_scripts folder, these are fully functioning with either a single video or a whole playlist.~~
-    - python3 tunnelblaster.py https://www.YOUTUBEURL.com/watch?=aslifjasfl  (replace with your URL)
+    - ~~python3 tunnelblaster.py https://www.YOUTUBEURL.com/watch?=aslifjasfl  (replace with your URL)~~
-    - The results will download to the test_scripts folder
+    - ~~The results will download to the test_scripts folder~~

--   **Setting up the browser extension**
+-   **Start the Backend Server**

-1. Start the backend server:
+1. Fire up the backend server:
-    -Navigate to the backend folder and run app.py after installing dependencies (see instructions for installing dependencies above)
+    -In the backend folder run app.py ***(python3 app.py)***

+-   **Install and Use the Extension**

+1. Check the manifest file **Important -- MV3 requires different syntax for different browsers, choose the appropriate one!**
+    - Go to manifest folder and pick chrome or firefox manifest.
+Rename it to *manifest.json*
+    - Place the manifest in the root of VanillaExtension folder and delete any other manifests there.

-2. Load the extension **Important -- You need to adjust the manifest.json file to run the background scripts**
+2. Load the extension in your browser
-    - Check the manifest.json file and adjust the background scripts setting.
-Chrome uses service-workers, firefox does not.
-Comment out one you don't use.

-        __Chrome__:
+        Chrome:
     -Open chrome and turn on developer mode for extension, and click "load unpacked" -Load the contents of frontend/VanillaExtension
-    -Navigate to any youtube page and you will see a yellow bar with a blue button at the bottom of the page.
-Wait for the summary to be fetched (10 seconds)

-        __Firefox__:
+    -Click the sidebar button (looks like a shaded rectangle in a square) at the top right of the browser -Click on the dropdown menu and select "YoutubeRead" -Navigate to a youtube video or playlist and click "Fetch Info"

+        Firefox:
+    - FYI: (Unfortunately, you will have to install this everytime you load up firefox, due to security) - If you know a workaround, let me know!
     - Go to "about:debugging" in the navigator and load a temporary extension.
-Select the manifest.json file in the VanillaExtension folder.
+Select the manifest.json *(make sure to select the correct one)* in the VanillaExtension folder.
-    - Navigate to any youtube video then click the extension button
+    - Navigate to any youtube video then click the extension button at the top of the browser (it looks like a puzzle piece), *make sure to give permission to firefox!*
-    - Click fetch summary and wait 10 seconds
+    - Open the side bar with "ctrl+B" and click "fetch info"

 ## Contributing